-- ☐ Understanding of the applicability and provisions of IND AS - □ Application of depreciation on tangible assets, intangible assets and impairment of assets through the Ind AS - ☐ Understanding the fair value concept, provisions of contingent Contracts, revenue recognition from Contracts. - ☐ Recognition, measurement and disclosure of Financial Instruments as per IND AS - $\Box$ Understanding of the process of disclosures as per Ind AS

-- 1.Banka, Anand.
-Comprehensive Guide to IND AS Implementation. - 2.Garg, Kamal.
+Course Exit Learning Outcomes: On successful completion of the course the student shall demonstrate: □ Understanding of the applicability and provisions of IND AS $\square$ Application of depreciation on tangible assets, intangible assets and impairment of assets through the Ind AS ☐ Understanding the fair value concept, provisions of contingent Contracts, revenue recognition from Contracts. $\square$ Recognition, measurement and disclosure of Financial Instruments as per IND AS $\Box$ Understanding of the process of disclosures as per Ind AS Suggested Readings: 1.Banka, Anand.
+Comprehensive Guide to IND AS Implementation.
+2.Garg, Kamal.
 IFRS Concepts and Applications.
-Bharath Law House Private Limited - 3.
+Bharath Law House Private Limited 3.
 Ghosh, T.P.
 IFRS for Finance Executives.
-Taxman Allied Services Private Limited - 4.Gosain, Sariha and Gosain, Rajeeh.
-Practical Approach to IND AS Implementation, Illustrations, Summary & Comparisons. - 5.
+Taxman Allied Services Private Limited 4.Gosain, Sariha and Gosain, Rajeeh.
+Practical Approach to IND AS Implementation Illeraturation of Community of Community

+- on, Illustrations, Summary & Comparisons. - 5.
 Finch, Clare.
 A Students' Guide to International Financial Reporting Standards.
 Kalpan Publishing. - 6.Kirk, Robert J. IFRS: A Quick Reference Guide.
-Elsevier Ltd. - 7.Kumar, Praveen.
+Elsevier Ltd. - 7.
+Kumar, Praveen.
 Consolidation under IND AS- IFRS Converged Standard - 8.
-Saini, A. L. IFRS for India, Snow White Publications. - 9.Sekhar, G and Prashanth, B Sarvana.
+Saini, A. L. IFRS for India, Snow White Publications. - 9.
+Sekhar, G and Prashanth, B Sarvana.
 Financial Reporting.
 Wolters Kluwer India Pvt Ltd. - 10.
 Tripathy, Shibarama.
 Roadmap to IFRS and Indian Accounting Standards. - 11.
 Vijay Kumar, M. P. First Lesson to International Financial Reporting Standards Beginners Guide.
 Prime Knowledge Services. - 12.IFRS Explained A guide to International Financial Reporting Standards.
 BPP Learning Media.

-☐ Help the students to acquire the conceptual knowledge of the Corporate Accounting and to learn the techniques of preparing the Financial Statements.

-☐ Make the students Practically sound in marinating accounting of Corporate World
+- ☐ Help the students to acquire the conceptual knowledge of the Corporate Accounting and to learn the techniques of preparing the Financial Statements. - ☐ Make the students Practically sound in marinating accounting of Corporate World